ScriptFUSION/Porter/README.md

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
 Normally this is an unimportant detail but can sometimes be useful for debugging.

 The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation.
-For example, `PorterRecords` holds a reference to the `Specification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.
+For example, `PorterRecords` holds a reference to the `Import` that was used to create it and can be accessed using `PorterRecords::getSpecification`.

 ### Metadata